Skip to content

 What causes intoeing?

+Internal tibial torsion.
+This is the most common cause of intoeing.
 Internal tibial torsion is a twist in the tibia (the leg bone between the knee and the ankle).
-Parents usually notice internal tibial torsion about the time their child begins to walk.
 Some inward twist of the tibia is normal in babies.
 Usually this twist straightens out during the baby’s first year.
 In some children, the twist doesn’t straighten enough for the feet to point straight ahead or outward, and these are the children who still intoe when they begin walking.
 Leg bones usually continue to grow straighter until the child is 6 to 8 years old.

 TREATMENT